 Learn more about male consecrated life with The Knights of the Holy Eucharist, stationed in Lincoln.

 Access information and and contacts for all religious orders in the Diocese of Lincoln on the Diocesan Website.

 Holy Orders is a Sacraments of Service in which a male is called by God to serve His Bridegroom, the Church, fully and completely through the consecrated, ordained life as a priest.
 Called to live as the in the person of Christ , priests are great models of endless service, and we are very blessed to have so many wonderful priests in the Diocese of Lincoln!

 Male parishioners 4th grade and older interested in altar serving should contact the parish secretary to be placed on the serving list and/or set up with one of our priests for training at our parish.
 Instituted acolytes ought to do the same.

 Male parishioners interested in formally discerning the priesthood can, upon high school graduation, apply to two of our local seminaries, St. Gregory the Great Seminary (Diocesan - Seward, NE) or Our Lady of Guadalupe (FSSP - Latin Rite - Denton, NE).
 Male parishioners should contact Fr.
 Clinch to discuss applying before the spring and are encouraged to visit the seminaries while discerning entrance.

 Contact Fr.
-Daro to schedule a Quinceanera Mass time at 402-463-1336 (Ext 104) or leave a message for Fr.
-Daro with our parish secretary.
+Clinch or Fr.
+Nemec to schedule a Quinceanera Mass time at 402-463-1336 (Ext 104) or leave a message for the priest with our parish secretary.